 Open City – new project!

 Open City is a celebration of undervalued, sweet, free things to do in Christchurch.
 It might be a good climbing tree in the Botanic Gardens, a quirky piece of street art or a great place for a picnic.
-These little secrets and more, have been suggested by other locals and visitors and can be accessed by visiting the Open City vending machine; a repurposed parking meter located in Cathedral Square.
+These little secrets and more, have been suggested by other locals and visitors and can be accessed by visiting the Open City vending machine; a repurposed parking meter is now located at Placemaking at One Central, on Manchester Street in front of the 03 Eatery.
 This unusual machine will vend you your own Christchurch secret, as revealed by a stranger, to explore, somewhere around the central city (within the four avenues).
 A perfect way to get to know your city better through someone else’s eyes.